Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 You can save a few hundred yen by buying online instead of purchasing at the venue.
 School students and those with special needs receive a hefty discount on the admission price.

 NOTE: You may have heard that as of July 2024, some foreign credit cards are no longer accepted on the official website.
 Shibuya Sky states this is in an effort to prevent fraudulent transactions.
-To get around this, you can purchase your tickets through an authorised vendors such as Klook.
-I personally use Klook for my Japan tickets.
+To get around this, you can purchase your tickets through an authorised vendor such as Klook.
+I personally use Klook for my Japan tickets in English.

 What to expect when visiting the Shibuya Sky observatory